-Los Angeles County-with its remarkable talent, diversity, and influence-has both a responsibility and an opportunity to lead the state and the nation in advancing educational equity.
+Los Angeles County (LA County)-with its remarkable talent, diversity, and influence-has both a responsibility and an opportunity to lead the state and the nation in advancing educational equity.
 Yet in recent years, LA County schools, colleges, and students have faced profound challenges: from pandemic-related disruptions and budget cuts to wildfires and ongoing attacks on racial equity efforts in education.
 Now, renewed federal threats risk deepening these inequities and causing further harm to educators, students, and families.
+These challenges are especially urgent given the scale of LA County's education system.

-These challenges affect one of the largest and most ethnically diverse student populations in the nation.
-LA County is home to nearly 1.3 million TK-12 students1 and more than 600,000 undergraduates at public 2- and 4-year colleges.2 It boasts some of the largest education systems in the state and country, including the Los Angeles Unified School District and the California State University system.
+LA County is home to one of the largest and most diverse student populations in the nation-1.3 million TK-12 students and more than 600,000 undergraduates at public two- and four-year colleges.
+It boasts some of the largest education systems in the state and country, including the Los Angeles Unified School District and the California State University (CSU) system.

-LA County's TK-12 public schools and undergraduate institutions serve a student population that is overwhelmingly made up of students of color.
+LA County's TK-12 public schools and undergraduate institutions serve student populations that are overwhelmingly composed of students of color (see the pie charts in Figure 1 for the TK-12 racial/ethnic breakdown and Figure 2 for the undergraduate breakdown).